 (1) Rigorous E-STEM Education

-Science, Math and other related topics (SMART) serves all students, however, we focus on those who live in communities with schools that are underfunded and de-prioritized.
-This rigorous, world-class program fills a critical gap in the education system and opens doors that typically aren’t accessible or imaginable for many students of minority groups.
+Our E-STEM programs serve all students, however, we focus on those who live in communities with schools that are underfunded and de-prioritized.
+Our rigorous world-class programs fill a critical gap in the education system and opens doors that typically aren’t accessible or imaginable for many students of minority groups.
 Our curriculum prepares students for important indicators of college readiness, including college entrance and vocational skill exams, while also fostering talents that can’t be quantified, like curiosity and creativity.
 We build students’ sense of civic responsibility and global citizenship by teaching through the lens of social justice.
 All of this manifests in meaningful coursework that illuminates the power of E-STEM, like engineering projects centered on community safety and nutritional health.

 (2) Access to Social Capital